top of page

 Mercedes Arias:

-the eternal love of Juan Morel Campos
+The Eternal Love of Juan Morel Campos

 By Nestor Murray-Irizarry

-''...every form of beauty is, then, a form of love.''
+"...every form of beauty is, then, a form of love.''
 Mad.
 Gjertz

 It is possible that Mercedes' family was opposed to that courtship.
-Juan was of African descent, from a very poor family, and for many years they called him Juan Campos, pointing to him as a son without recognizing that he only carried his mother's surname.
-Fernando Callejo y Ferrer, our first historian of Puerto Rican music and musicians, pointed out that Arias "...was the inspirer of a great passion, without her soul traveling other fields than those of art, a synthesis of her loves." ( 2) His compositions, if not great works, are inspirations saturated with beauties, which he masterfully harmonized.
-Renacimiento, Flores y Perlas, are two waltzes edited by the Otero y Co. house, which highlighted his facility for composing.
+Juan was of African descent, from a very poor family, and for many years they called him Juan Campos, marking him as a son without recognizing that he only carried his mother's surname.
+Fernando Callejo y Ferrer, our first historian of Puerto Rican music and musicians, noted that Arias "...was the inspiration for a great passion, without her soul ever venturing into other fields than those of art, the synthesis of her loves."[2]
+His compositions, while not masterpieces, are inspirations brimming with beauty, which he harmonized with mastery.
+"Renacimiento" and "Flores y Perlas," two waltzes published by Otero & Co., showcased his talent for composition.
 He also composed dances.

-( 1) Data provided by Eric Rodríguez.
+[1] Data provided by Eric Rodríguez.

-(3) Roberto H .Todd indicated that the following dances by Juan Campos (sic) were inspired by Mercedes Arias to whom Todd ''…dedicated to the one and only ideal of Campos's life (sic) to a woman who never loved him nor could I share his love…” : Dream of love, Golden dream, Dreaming, I am happy, Your divine face, Have mercy, Absence, Happy hours, Give in to my prayers, I can't live without you, Blessed be you.
+[3] Roberto H .Todd indicated that the following dances by Juan Campos [sic] were inspired by Mercedes Arias to whom Todd ''…dedicated to the one and only ideal of Campos's life (sic) to a woman who never loved him nor could I share his love…” : Dream of love, Golden dream, Dreaming, I am happy, Your divine face, Have mercy, Absence, Happy hours, Give in to my prayers, I can't live without you, Blessed be you.
 For you, Joys and sorrows, Absence, You love me, My pearl, Say you love me, Sublime soul, Yours is my life, Do not martyr me, Never without you, By your side to paradise, Your return, were written and dedicated by Campos to that beautiful ideal woman, an artist like him, a winner like him, and like the one loved by all of Ponce, having reached the goal of his artistic career in the best theaters in Europe and America as he had also arrived in the homeland'' .

 But that love was impossible.
 The social distances between the two were insurmountable.
 Campos (sic) belonged to a different world from the one in which the goddess of his dream moved and although he esteemed her, to the extent that predilection could do it, the admiration that Campos (sic) had for her, knew how to disillusion him from the beginning by through friends of both: Tell him that can't be and never was, he told his friends.
 And they both died unmarried.
 And it is known that she had very good opportunities to join in marriage with gentle gallants when brilliant proposals were made to them both in Europe and on the island of Cuba.